-However, paper bedding along does not provide the tunnel-ability gerbils need.
-Small Pet Select is a good option for a scent and chemical free base to add other substrate to make the perfect bedding.
+However, paper bedding alone does not provide the tunnel-ability gerbils need.
+Small Pet Select is a good option for a scent and chemical-free base to add other substrates to make the perfect gerbil bedding.

 9. Brown’s Naturally Fresh!
 Corn Cob Bedding